-Everyone, every body on this grain of sand in our infinite Universe is at the mercy of a microscopic mystery bug that kills thousands and potentially millions of people.
+Everyone, every body on this grain of sand in our infinite Universe is at the mercy of a microscopic mystery bug that kills tens of thousands and potentially millions of people.

 Everyone on earth, from tradesmen to nurses to movie stars, can become infected.
 Death is on everyone’s mind.
 We need courage and a boundless spirit of togetherness and humanity to survive this.